ibm-cloud-docs/databases-for-elasticsearch/howto-upgrading.md

 - Review the [breaking changes](https://www.elastic.co/guide/en/elasticsearch/reference/current/breaking-changes.html){: .external} and make any necessary changes to your code and configuration for version 7.x.
 - If you use any plug-ins, make sure that there is a version of each plug-in that is compatible with Elasticsearch version 7.x.

+To upgrade from Elasticsearch 7.9/7.10 to version 7.17, you must change your plan from Standard to Enterprise.
+Change your plan by clicking *Restore* on the Provisioning page on the backup you want to restore, then select 7.17 from the dropdown menu.
+{: important}

 ### Reindexing guidelines
 {: #upgrade-reindexing}